heroin in system

 How Long Does Heroin Show Up in Urine

 How long does heroin last in urine?
-Roughly the same amount of time that it lasts in the blood.
-This is why urine tests aren’t used as often in the process of testing for heroin.
+Roughly the same amount of time that it stays in the blood.
+This is why urine tests aren’t used as often in testing for heroin.

-There might be a little extra time that heroin lasts in urine compared to blood, though.
-You can expect it to be detectable for about 48 hours or so, whereas blood gets heroin out a little quicker.
+There might be a little extra time that heroin lasts in urine compared to blood.
+You can expect it to be detectable for about 48 hours, whereas blood gets heroin out a little quicker.

 How Long Does Heroin Last in Hair?

-Heroin is present in hair much longer than it is in the rest of the body.
+Heroin is present in hair much longer than in the rest of the body.
 On average, heroin can be present in a person’s hair for around three months after use.

 This is why hair testing is the most common way to detect heroin.
-If a person has been using heroin for a long time, however, they’re prone to have a lot longer period where the heroin could be detected in their hair.
+If a person has been using heroin for a long time, however, they’re prone to have an extended period where the heroin could be detected in their hair.

 How Long Does Heroin Last in Saliva?

-Saliva tests are an effective way to test for heroin, and they’re quick so there’s an incentive to use saliva tests in instances when a person may have used recently.
+Saliva tests are an effective way to test for heroin, and they’re quick, so there’s an incentive to use saliva tests when a person may have used them recently.

-That said, saliva tests are only effective when a person has used heroin in the last day or so.
+That said, saliva tests are only practical when a person has used heroin in the last day or so.

-So, while heroin runs through the person’s body and minds pretty quickly in comparison to some other drugs, it can linger around in certain areas.
+So, while heroin runs through the person’s body and mind pretty quickly compared to other drugs, it can linger around in certain areas.
 It’s important to note that heroin in your hair won’t produce any psychological or physical effects for you to deal with.

-That said, having it present in your body can offer legal complications or different punishments depending on your circumstances.
-Further, it’s important to take the figures listed above with a grain of salt
+Having it present in your body can offer legal complications or different punishments depending on your circumstances.
+Further, taking the figures listed above with a grain of salt is essential.

 Those numbers were approximations based on “average” people who use heroin.
 In reality, your tolerance, size, age, and health will all impact the rate at which heroin is eliminated from the body.